We thought you might.

 The Requirements: 2 essays of 1-2 pages each

 This is it, the infamous U Chicago supplemental application.
-These quirky prompts have been a rite of passage for generations of applicants.
-So before you dive in, just remember that if they could do it, so can you!
+These quirky prompts have been a rite of passage for generations of applicants, so before you dive in, just remember: if they could do it, so can you!
 Your goal in writing your Chicago extended essay should be the same as ever: to reveal something new to admissions.
 It might even help to have a few ideas in mind before reading through your options.
 These prompts are so specific and strange that, in the end, the key is just to follow your instincts.
 What speaks to you right away?
 What inspires you?

 Think of this run-of-the-mill why essay as the overture to your magnum opus (i.e. the Extended Essay).
 Chicago wants you to cover all the bases – “learning, community, and future” – so as with any why essay, you’d best buckle down and do your homework.
 The more specific details you can incorporate into your essay, the more sincere and personal it will feel (and be!).
 Explore both academic and extracurricular opportunities.
 How will you pursue your interest in oceanography?
 With a major in biology and a semester in Australia?
 What research opportunities will you pursue?
 Will joining the club crew team help you feel more connected to aquatic life despite your midwest location?
 One thing you won’t find on the school website, though, is that third piece, that “future” thing.
 Think about where you’d like to be five or ten years from now – your career or the impact you’d like to have or even just a geographic location.
 How will a U Chicago education help you get there?
 How will your scholarly and social pursuits help you grow?
 Show admissions how U Chicago is the bridge between the person you are and the person you hope to be.

-This prompt serves you with a fun, creative way to nerd out about an intellectual interest of yours.
-However, what you choose to focus on doesn’t have to be something related to your major or long-term goals; it can just show admissions that you’re multifaceted and think about things creatively.
+This prompt serves you with a fun, creative way to nerd out about a passion of yours.
+What you choose to focus on doesn’t have to be something related to your major or long-term goals (it doesn’t even have to be too grounded or realistic); it can just show admissions that you’re multifaceted and think about things creatively.

 We love all the prompts from the past—there are so many quirky ones!
 If this year’s questions aren’t inspiring you, don’t be afraid to peruse the archives to find one that stands out to you.
 If you belong at UChicago, there is no doubt you will find a prompt that sparks a story within you.